SaxionMechatronics/smartnav-dataset/docs/deployment.md

 cam1_calib: "right.yaml"
 ```

 Then, enter the image resolution parameter.
 A very important note is that the camera resolution when you performed the sensor calibration should be the same resolution for images that you want to use in SLAM run time.
-If for instance you want to feed images of size 640x480 to the SLAM, make sure during the calibration the image resolution is the same and whenever the input reslution to SLAM changed, repeat the calibration with the new resolution.
+If for instance you want to feed images of size 640x480 to the SLAM, make sure during the calibration the image resolution is the same and whenever the input resolution to SLAM changed, repeat the calibration with the new resolution.
 ```yaml
 image_width: 672
 image_height: 376